libp2p/docs/content/concepts/peers.md

 This provides enough information to dial a specific peer over a TCP/IP transport.
-If some other peer has taken over that IP address or port, it will be immediately obvious, since they will not have control over the key pair used to produce the Peer Id embedded in the address.
+If some other peer has taken over that IP address or port, it will be immediately obvious, since they will not have control over the key pair used to produce the Peer ID embedded in the address.

 **For more on addresses in libp2p, see [Addressing](/concepts/addressing/)**